Gone are the times when AI was considered to be fictional.

-Microsoft CNTK is a faster, and versatile open source framework that is based on neural networks which support text, message, and voice remodeling.
+Microsoft CNTK is a faster and versatile open-source framework that is based on neural networks that support text, message, and voice remodeling.

 It provides an efficient scaling environment due to a faster overall evaluation of the machine models while taking care of accuracy.

 Microsoft CNTK has integrations with major massive datasets, making it the leading choice to be adopted by big players like Skype, Cortana, etc., with a very expressive easy-to-use architecture as well.

 - Highly optimized to provide efficiency, scalability, speed, and high-level integrations